vincent-peugnet/wcms/API.md

 - `404` if page is not found
 - `406` in case of invalid ID
-- `409` in case of conflict (someone or something else updated the page before you)
+- `409` in case of conflict (someone or something else updated the page before you) _ `500` server error

+### add

+To create a page, just send this request using the desired page ID.

+    PUT     /api/v1/<page_id>/add

+possibles error codes:

+- `406` in case of invalid ID
+- `401` if user does'nt have the rights to update the page
+- `405` if page already exist with this ID
+- `500` server error